istreamlabs/pebble/src/Components/MainMenu/MainMenu.md

 const menu = [
   {
     id: '1',
-    label: 'Item link',
+    label: 'Link',
-    description: 'Item that links to a page',
+    description: 'Links to a page',
     href: '/#/Components/MainMenu',
     icon: 'dashboard'
   },
   {
     id: '2',
-    label: 'Item with sub-items',
+    label: 'Subs Only',
-    description: '',
+    description: 'Does not link to a page but has sub-items',
     icon: 'player',
     items: [
       {